myhott163com/RLHF_ORM_PRM/README.md

 ## Book-Style Minimal Snippets

-The snippets below are distilled from the full scripts and are intended to match the style of the existing reward-modeling example in the chapter: start from a base LM, add a small head, and define the core loss assuming a dataloader that already constructs `input_ids`, `attention_mask`, and `labels`.
+The snippets below are distilled from the full scripts: start from a base LM, add a small head, and define the core loss assuming a dataloader that already constructs `input_ids`, `attention_mask`, and `labels`.

 ### Outcome Reward Model (ORM)